Insights

 Air quality indoors.

-Since workers are expected to use laboratory spaces on a day-to-day basis, it is important to ensure that comfort and safety are at the core of the design from a human health & wellbeing perspective.
+Typically, the UK population spends an average of 80-90% of their time indoors [5] (reference: Guideline 10P, Interactions Affecting the Achievement of Acceptable Indoor Environments, Second Public Review ASHRAE, Atlanta, USA (2010)).
+High levels of indoor air pollution can lead to acute and chronic human health implications.
+Moreover, since laboratory workers are expected to use these spaces on a day-to-day basis, and as such are more susceptible to harmful chemicals and odour exposure, it is important to ensure that comfort and safety are at the core of the design from a human health & wellbeing perspective.

 One way to ensure that air quality is considered during the design and operation of the building is to produce an Indoor Air Quality Plan (IAQP).
 This plan ensures that a building is designed to maximise Indoor Air Quality (IAQ) in the long term3.
 More specifically, a project specific IAQP, can ensure that the proposed ventilation system is able to minimise indoor air pollution and it is able to maintain good IAQ.